guoqingbao/guoqingbao.github.io/_pages/about.md

 Patents
 ======
-* A unified ML computing strategy (device, equipment, and media) in heterogeneous scenarios (ZL 2023 1 0348238.2), April 2023.
+* A unified machine learning computing strategy (device, equipment, and media) in heterogeneous scenarios (ZL 2023 1 0348238.2), April 2023.
 * A method and device for determining neural network task scheduling strategies in heterogeneous scenarios (ZL 2023 1 0430896.6), April 2023.
-* A unified ML compiler based on multi-level code generation (ZL 2023 1 0834277.3), July 2023.
+* A unified machine learning compiler based on multi-level code generation (ZL 2023 1 0834277.3), July 2023.
+* A deep learning operator fusion method, device, electronic equipment and storage medium (ZL 2023 1 1559655.8, China), Nov, 2023.
+* A static generation method, device, equipment and medium for reverse computational graphs of DNN models (Patent authorized, Application No. 2023115769222), Feb, 2024.

 Publications
 ======